We are committed to conducting ourselves in a manner that brings honor to the department, the Town, and ourselves.

 The department has reached several of its original goals that the citizens of the Town of West Point originally had for their police department.
 The response times for calls for service have been reduced by fifty percent since the inception of the department.
 Through community police-oriented programs, we have built a relationship of trust and confidence in the community we serve.
 Citizens and officers are working together to deter and solve crimes that occur in our community.
 The West Point Police Department presently consists of a Chief of Police, Lieutenant, School Resource Officer, six Patrol officers, one investigator and two Auxiliary Officers.
 The Chief of Police frequently publishes articles with the local news media to inform citizens of our education, public safety, and enforcement efforts.
 The technological advancement has been achieved through grants and personal expertise of its members.

 Please click appropriate link below, fill out the form and either mail or drop off:

 If you live in the Town of West Point and you have a special medical condition, this information, along with directions to your home, can be entered into our 911 system and will appear on our 911 screen should we receive a call from you.
-It is helpful to have this information ahead of time since such details can be forgotten in an emergency situation.
-Feel free to call our Dispatch Center at 843-2670.
-The questionnaire form is attached here.
+It is helpful to have this information ahead of time since such details can be forgotten in an emergency.
+Please contact our non-emergency number for next steps: 804.843.2670.